cgwire/kitsu/docs/getting-started-production/README.md

 On this page, you can see per day the timesheet of each team member, if they fill it every day, if they took a day off, and, more important, if they are doing extra time.

-If you have a question about a timesheet, click on it and see the details of the Production, task type, and Task.
+If you have a question about a timesheet, click on it and see the details of the Production, task type, and task.

 ![Timesheet Detail Day](../img/getting-started/timesheet_detail.png)